markpbaggett/utk_dc_content_models/docs/source/contents/1_large_image.rst

 part of a collection or compound object but never a book.
 A large image that is part of a compound object has its own distinct metadata that describes unique things about it from other parts of the compound object.

+As of February 4, 2021, the Libraries has :code:`37471` large image objects.

 The Model and Its Binaries
 --------------------------